 OTHER CONDITIONS / JOINING INSTRUCTIONS / BOAT HAND OVER / TAKE OVER

-(T&CS updated 7th May 2019 to reflect changes to the membership year; 15th Jan 2020 to clarify the 2 night minimum Summer booking and to highlight Skipper's potential liability for boat damage; 3.
+(T&CS updated: 1.
+7th May 2019 to reflect changes to the membership year; 2.
+15th Jan 2020 to clarify the 2 night minimum Summer booking and to highlight Skipper's potential liability for boat damage; 3.
 12th June 2020 to restrict advanced bookings to 14 days to encourage wider use of boats for private charters in peak months; 4.
 26TH October 2020 to reflect changes in the Club's insurance policy / revised excess levels to £1,500.)